About the series

 Casualties or partners in recovery?

-Modelling the potential impact of COVID-19 on the financial health of 16,000 registered charities to better understand the effects and identify systemic solutions.Read more
+Our modelling from March 2020 investigated the potential impact of COVID-19 on the financial health of 16,000 registered charities to better understand the effects and identify systemic solutions.Read more